 If you aren’t sure how many calories you should be consuming, the calculator for calorie intake above can help you determine this number.
 This is just a starting point, though!
-The only accurate way to discover how many calories you need to meet your goals is to track your intake and determine if it is helping or harming your goals.
+The only accurate way to discover how many calories you need to meet your goals is to track your intake.
+Tracking will determine if you are helping or harming your goals.
 Adjust from that number as needed.

 If your goal is to lose weight, subtract from your daily intake.
 If your goal is to gain weight, add to your daily intake.
 You also need to consider how many calories your body needs to actually stay healthy.
 Physical activity, and many other factors, affect how many calories an individual needs.
 The calculator above is a great way to get a baseline.

 Some other factors that influence the total number of calories calories you need are:

 According to the U.S. Department of Health, adult males generally need around 2,000-3,000 per day.
 Adult females need about 1,600-2,400.
 Harvard recommends that males do not consume less than 1,500.
 Females should not consume less than 1,200 per day without medical supervision.

 You might also like Can You Lose Weight on 1500 Calories Per Day?

 Calorie counting is the most basic and commonly effective way to increase or decrease bodyweight.
 The calorie recommendations from this calculator do not consider proportions of macronutrients consumed.
 Minimally process foods are more conducive to healthy weight loss and maintenance.
 This is why a balanced diet is the best way to go.

 You may also like: Should You Track Calories?